ForgeRock/forgeops/docker/ds/README.md

 as scripts maintained in git that update the schema.
 This is an adhoc implementation of the concepts behind [Flyway](https://flywaydb.org/).

-## Default Scripts / Life-Cycle Hooks.
+## Runtime Scripts.

-> NOTE: Lifecycle scripts via a configmap are no longer supported.
-The DS docker image now contains the option to configure setup scripts for idrepo and cts separately.
+> NOTE: Runtime scripts via a configmap are no longer supported.
+The PingDS docker image now contains the option to configure runtime scripts for idrepo and cts separately.

+To configure runtime behaviour for ds-idrepo and ds-cts separately, use the runtime scripts provided for each server in the runtime-scripts directory.
+The scripts are used as follows:

+- setup: Intial setup runs on first deployment when the PVC contains no data.
+- post-init: Additional setup runs on subsequent deployments when the PVC already contains data.

 ## Certificates